higoka/habbo-furniture-icon/README.md

 # habbo-furniture-icon
-A small script to create furniture icons
+A small script to create colored furniture icons from swfs

 ## Requirements
 - JRE 8